JadeMin-userscripts/ladderjs/README.md

 # LadderJS
-### A Tampermonkey util library focused on manipulating DOM run-at "document-start" points.
+### A Tampermonkey library focused on manipulating DOM at "run-at: document-start" point.